Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 # tempASL (default value = 1)

-- Can be set to any positive number
+- Can be set to any positive number.

-Atmospheric temperature at surface level is multiplied by this parameter.
+Surface temperature is multiplied by this parameter.

 ---

 # scanAltitude (default value = 1)

-- Can be set to any positive number
+- Can be set to any positive number.

-Altitude limits for orbital scanners will be first multiplied by the "Resize" parameter and then by the "scanAltitude" parameter.
+Altitude limits for orbital scanners is multiplied by the "Resize" and "scanAltitude" parameters.

 ---